RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 **Theaters**

-The file `sample-app/redisearch-docker/dataset/import_theaters.redis` is a script that create 117 Hashes (used for Geospatial queries). *This dataset is a list of New York Theaters, and not movie theaters, but it is not that critical for this project ;).*
+The file `sample-app/redisearch-docker/dataset/import_theaters.redis` is a script that creates 117 Hashes (used for Geospatial queries). *This dataset is a list of New York Theaters, and not movie theaters, but it is not that critical for this project ;).*

 The theater hashes contain the following fields.